natir/clairiere/paper/paper.md

 ![An example of binary search tree of ten intervals](paper/figure/bst.png){label="bst"}

 Node of tree store interval information and `max_end` value that correspond to maximal end of interval in subtree of this nodes.
+Figure \ref{bst} show an example of BST with node tree struct and corresponding array.

 ## Tree quering